 The Museum of Contemporary Art San Diego (MCASD) in La Jolla traces its origins to philanthropist Ellen Browning Scripps.
 Her last home, a modern oceanfront dwelling completed in 1916 by Irving Gill served as the Museum’s first location.
-Since opening in 1941, the Museum has undergone three architecturally distinct expansions; Mosher & Drew completed a series of expansions in 1950, 1960, and again in the late 1970s; and Venturi Scott Brown & Associates completed a renovation of MCASD’s La Jolla location in 1996.
+Since opening in 1941, the Museum has undergone several architecturally distinct expansions; Mosher & Drew completed a series of expansions in 1950, 1960, and again in the late 1970s; and Venturi Scott Brown & Associates completed a renovation of MCASD’s La Jolla location in 1996.
 However, as the Museum’s art collection continued to expand, the building’s galleries became inadequate to display its holdings.

-An existing parking lot on the north end of campus will be transformed into a public park and new seaside terraces will offer dramatic views of the Pacific Coast from two levels and enhance the connection of the overall complex to its context.
-MCASD’s operations are further enhanced by with up-to-date back of house spaces including a new loading dock, art preparator’s room, freight elevator, art storage, and two levels of below grade parking.
+An existing parking lot and loading dock on the north end of campus is transformed into a new publicly accessible art park.
+New terraces offer dramatic views of the Pacific Coast from two levels and enhance the connection of the overall complex to its context.
+MCASD’s operations are further enhanced with up-to-date back of house spaces including a new loading dock, art preparator’s room, freight elevator, art storage, and two levels of below grade parking.